hosikiti/hosikiti/README.md

 # About me 👋

-I'm Kei Oikawa, a Full-Stack Engineer with 10+ years of experience.
+I'm Kei Oikawa, a Full-Stack Engineer with 10 years of experience in startup environments.
-You can contact me on Twitter [@hosikiti_js](https://twitter.com/hosikiti_js).

 ### Topics I cover: